North Korea's Kim says COVID 'great turmoil', 21 new deaths reported | Health

 - North Korea

-North Korean leader Kim Jong Un said on Saturday that the spread of COVID-19 had thrust his country into "great turmoil" and called for an all-out battle to overcome the outbreak, while 21 new daily deaths were reported among people with fever.
-North Korea made an unprecedented admission of its first COVID outbreak this week and imposed a nationwide lockdown, after reporting no cases since the start of the pandemic two years ago.
-But there was no sign a rigorous testing or treatment campaign was under way.
+North Korean leader Kim Jong Un said on Saturday the spread of COVID-19 had thrust his country into "great turmoil" and called for an all-out battle to overcome the outbreak, as 21 daily deaths were reported among people with fever.

+North Korea this week acknowledged for the first time a COVID outbreak, imposing a nationwide lockdown.
+But there was no sign of a rigorous testing or treatment campaign in the isolated country's rudimentary healthcare system.
+"The spread of the malignant epidemic is a great turmoil to fall on our country since the founding," Kim told an emergency meeting of the ruling Workers' Party, according to state news agency KCNA.

-North Korea has been testing about 1,400 people a week, according to Harvard Medical School's Kee Park who has worked on health care projects in the country, not nearly enough to survey the hundreds of thousands of people with symptoms.
-'SHARING THE DESTINY WITH THE PEOPLE'
+North Korea has been testing about 1,400 people a week, according to Harvard Medical School's Kee Park, who has worked on healthcare projects in the country, not nearly enough to survey the hundreds of thousands of people with symptoms.
+'LEARN FROM CHINA'S SUCCESS'

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)